jfr3000/drip/README.md

 Now, `which java` should output `/Applications/Android Studio.app/Contents/jre/jdk/Contents/Home/bin/java`, and the correct Java version should be used.

+## Windows problems

+Unfortunately, the react native version we use doesn't work on Windows 10 it seems, find [more info here](https://github.com/facebook/react-native/issues/20015).

 ## Tests
 You can run the tests with `npm test`.